MicheleArmillotta/TemaFinale2024/README.md

 #### Waste Incinerator Core

 The core of the application has three components: the **WIS** (coordinator), the **Incinerator** and the **OpRobot**.
 The WIS has the task of understanding when the requirements are met and sending a signal to the OpRobot, which will start the routine by moving the virtualRobot.

+#### Monitoring Device
+The monitoring device runs on a **Raspberry Pi**.
+It controls an LED that lights up every time the incinerator is burning and flashes when the ash container is empty (there is a sonar that monitors the ash level).

+#### GUI
+The GUI allows to observe the **changes** in the system via a web interface, i.e. the number of waste arriving, the status of the incinerator, the position of the Robot and the ash level.
+Spring Boot is used.